 The Bicycling.com report further notes the large increase in hit-and-run crashes involving cyclists in Southern California in recent years.
 This past April, three riders were killed in such incidents in just one week.
 One cyclist was even hit twice during the same bike trip and both drivers who hit him fled the scene.
 Between distracted and simply inattentive drivers, bicyclists in Los Angeles almost don’t stand a chance.
 After all, how can someone on a bike with nothing but a bike helmet to protect them compete with a 5000 pound car driven by someone who is busy texting a friend and not paying attention?

-If you live in California and yourself, a family member or someone you love has been injured or killed while out biking as a result of someone else’s negligence, you should contact an experienced personal injury lawyer at JT Legal Group at (888) 529-3111 or email@example.com right away.
-Our experienced Los Angeles personal injury attorneys handle all manner of personal injury claims, from claims against negligent drivers and their insurers for injuries caused to bicyclists.
+If you live in California and yourself, a family member or someone you love has been injured or killed while out biking as a result of someone else’s negligence, you should contact an experienced personal injury lawyer at JT Legal Group at (888) 529-3111 right away.
+Our experienced Los Angeles bike accident attorneys handle all manner of personal injury claims, from claims against negligent drivers and their insurers for injuries caused to bicyclists.
 Without the help of a trusted personal injury law firm like JT Legal Group, your claim may be subject to getting pushed to the side or completely rejected.
-For more information, including a free consultation regarding your particular situation, contact our firm immediately – we’re here to help you.
+For more information, including a no cost consultation regarding your particular situation, contact our firm immediately ” we’re here to help you.